int128/kubelogin/README.md

 If the cached ID token is valid, kubelogin just returns it.
 If the cached ID token has expired, kubelogin will refresh the token using the refresh token.
-If the refresh token has expired, kubelogin will perform reauthentication.
+If the refresh token has expired, kubelogin will perform re-authentication (you will have to login via browser again).

 ### Troubleshoot

 You can log out by removing the token cache directory (default `~/.kube/cache/oidc-login`).
-Kubelogin will perform authentication if the token cache file does not exist.
+Kubelogin will ask you to login via browser again if the token cache file does not exist i.e., it starts with a clean slate

 You can dump claims of an ID token by `setup` command.